jonsamp/codecademy-curriculum/typescript/project-1/content.md

    </details>

-7. Now that the code has proper typings, lets add a feature to make sure the restaurant is currently open based on the current time's hour.
+8. Now that the code has proper typings, lets add a feature to make sure the restaurant is currently open based on the current time's hour.

    At the top of index.ts, write a variable named `hour` with a value of `new Date().getHours()`.
 Then annotate this variable with the correct type.

    <details>
    <summary>Hint:</summary>

-   The `getHours` function returns a number representing the current hour in 24 hour time.
+   The `getHours` function returns a number representing the current hour in a 24 hour time format (example: 3PM is 15).
 Therefore you can annotate it with:

    ```js
    const hour: number = new Date().getHours();